burakkyilmaz/reading/README.md

-# reading
+# README

-The postman folder contains the collection and can be accessed via swagger.
+The postman folder contains the collections and can be accessed via Swagger.

 1- Customer can be created via /customers<br>
-2- Tokens can be purchased via /authenticate.
-(BeaberToken is defined as globalVeriable via Postman.
-It will be sufficient to log in to access the services.)<br>
+2- Tokens can be obtainedd via /authenticate.
+(BeaberToken is defined as globalVariable via Postman.
+It will be sufficient to login to access the services.)<br>
 OR<br>
 (Adminuser information is given below.)<br>
 3- Method Level Security is used.
 Admin and customer user information is given below.<br>
-4- MongoDB and redis are also revived in terms of competency demonstration<br>
+4- MongoDB and Redis are used for NoSQL db and cache purposes.

 H2 Database: